baaska23/github-user-activity/src/main/java/org/example/readme.txt

 Display the fetched activity in the terminal.
 Output:
-- Pushed 3 commits to kamranahmedse/developer-roadmap
+- Pushed 3 commits to kamranahmedse/developer-roadmap (PushEvent)
-- Opened a new issue in kamranahmedse/developer-roadmap
+- Opened a new issue in kamranahmedse/developer-roadmap (IssuesEvent)
-- Starred kamranahmedse/developer-roadmap
+- Starred kamranahmedse/developer-roadmap (WatchEvent)
 - ...
 You can learn more about the GitHub API here.
 Handle errors gracefully, such as invalid usernames or API failures.
 Use a programming language of your choice to build this project.
 Do not use any external libraries or frameworks to fetch the GitHub activity.

-If you are looking to build a more advanced version of this project, you can consider adding features like filtering the activity by event type, displaying the activity in a more structured format, or caching the fetched data to improve performance.
-You can also explore other endpoints of the GitHub API to fetch additional information about the user or their repositories.
+If you are looking to build a more advanced version of this project, you can consider adding features like: filtering the activity by event type, displaying the activity in a more structured format, caching the fetched data to improve performance.